 - Take your time choosing.
 Unless you have a specific color scheme and know exactly what colors you want, take your time.

 - If possible, get paint samples and use them.
 I spent around $100 on paint samples and even though it pained me to spend that money, it was worth every cent.
-I’ll show you more on that later.
+I’ll show you more about that later.

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon, and other affiliate programs.
 See my full disclosure here.